-The California state budget crisis, which has worsened since the 2003 program year, has not negatively impacted the City of Lancaster thus far.
-Nevertheless, building permits and other sources of revenue are significantly down due to the housing and economic crisis.
+The California state budget crisis, which has worsened since the 2003 program year, has impacted the City of Lancaster.
+Nevertheless, building permits and other sources of revenue remain flat due to the housing and economic crisis.

 The City will continue to determine priority housing and service needs by income group considering factors such as available resources, staff capacity, timing, and local political and community interests.
 As in the past, priority consideration will be given to those groups experiencing the most significant housing problems or where the most serious neighborhood problems exist.